SystemsApproach/private5g/arch.rst

     of intended data delivery quality (QCI) are passed up and down the RAN stack.

-For the purpose of this chapter, all we need to know is that there are two fundamental pieces of information shared between the higher layers of the base station protocol stack that manages the RAN as a whole, and the lower layers of the stack that manage radio transmissions on a particular base station.
+Second, there are two important pieces of information shared between the higher layers of the base station protocol stack that manages the RAN as a whole, and the lower layers of the stack that manage radio transmissions on a particular base station.
 One is the signal-to-noise ratio that the base station observes when communicating with each UE.
 This is called the *Channel Quality Indicator (CQI)* and it is passed *up* from the radio.
-The second is the quality-of-service the network wants to give a particular UE.
+The other is the quality-of-service the network wants to give a particular UE.
 This is called the *QoS Class Indicator (QCI)* and it is passed *down* to the radio.
 This abstract summary, as shown in :numref:`Figure %s <fig-quality>`, is sufficient to introduce the RAN and Mobile Core.
 We will fill in more details about both of these parameters in Chapter 3.

 .. sidebar:: Uniqueness of Wireless Links